dfelinto/blender-manual/manual/editors/image/sidebar.rst

 A predominantly dark image would have most of its information toward the left side of the graph.

 Use this mode to balance out the tonal range in an image.
-A well balanced image should have a nice smooth distribution of color values.
+A well-balanced image should have a nice smooth distribution of color values.

 Luma
    Shows the luminosity of an image.